Participatory research

 What is a Science Shop?

-Members of civil society (associations, local authorities...) are developing a multitude of initiatives and expertise in response to changes in society and social or environmental problems.
-In order to consolidate their actions, assess their impact or experiment with original approaches, they need to work with members of the academic research community.
-The Science Shop (Boutique des sciences) facilitates dialogue between civil society organisations and the research community.
+Members of civil society (associations, local authorities, etc.) develop a wide range of initiatives and expertise in response to social change and social or environmental problems.
+To consolidate their actions, assess their impact or experiment with original approaches, they need to work with members of the academic research community.
+The Science Shop facilitates dialogue between civil society organisations and the research community.
 It provides methodological support to stakeholders, in a spirit of parity and co-creation of knowledge.
-The Science Shop encourages and facilitates collaboration among stakeholders interested in a particular issue, from the definition of the question to the analysis of the results and their dissemination.
+The Science Shop encourages and facilitates cooperation among stakeholders interested in a particular topic, from the definition of the question to the analysis and dissemination of the results.

 This type of system, developed in the 1970s, has been tested in the North of France since 2016.
 It became a part of the University of Lille in 2020.